Summary

 The individual claimed that because her right to take part in the consultation process for the hunting ordinance was denied (Article 147.
 Swiss Constitution), she could challenge the shooting order based on the Aarhus Convention (Art.
 9 paragraph 2 and 3).
 She also claimed that the wolves have a right to appeal and to judicial procedures in their own right.
 This claim was based on Art.
 2 paragraph 4 and Art.
 120 paragraph 2 of the Swiss Constitution, as well as Art.
 5 of the UN Convention on Animal Health and Protection Draft (UNCAPH) of the Global Animal Law Association (GAL).

-The Administrative Court rejected her appeal on the grounds that she was not entitled to challenge the Office’s order because she “lacks a special, noteworthy close relationship to the subject matter of the dispute” and that “animals cannot be a party in an administrative procedure or take legal action” and for that reason “the wolves affected by the regulatory measures cannot be represented by the complainant.”
+The Administrative Court of the Canton of St. Gallen rejected her appeal on the grounds that she was not entitled to challenge the Office’s order because she “lacks a special, noteworthy close relationship to the subject matter of the dispute” and that “animals cannot be a party in an administrative procedure or take legal action” and for that reason “the wolves affected by the regulatory measures cannot be represented by the complainant.”
 (Administrative Court B 2024/20).

-While the Swiss Administrative Court rejected the case on the basis that wolves do not have the capacity to be a party of legal proceedings, the court acknowledged that an environmental organization with a right of appeal can be seen as a legal representative of the wolves to defend their interests based on Art.
+While the Administrative Court rejected the case on the basis that wolves do not have the capacity to be a party of legal proceedings, it acknowledged that an environmental organization with a right of appeal can be seen as a legal representative of the wolves to defend their interests based on Art.
 12 of the Federal Act on the Protection of Nature and Culture Heritage.